Driving without insurance in Florida

 The Bankrate promise

-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
+To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation for .
+Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Florida car insurance laws

 In addition, the insurance must be purchased from someone legally licensed to sell auto insurance in Florida.
-As long as you have a vehicle registered in Florida, you must maintain insurance coverage, no matter where your vehicle is physically located.
+As long as you have a vehicle registered in Florida, you must maintain auto coverage, no matter where your vehicle is physically located.
 The only exception to this law is if you are a member of the military.
 Lastly, if you move out of state, you must surrender your license plates and registration before you cancel your insurance policy.

 Penalties for driving without insurance in Florida

 The penalties for driving without insurance in Florida are severe and include license suspension and reinstatement fees.
 You may also have points assessed on your license and could even face jail time, depending on the specific circumstances of your infraction.

 |Fines||$150||Up to $500 for subsequent offenses within three years of the first offense|